phyunsj/embedded-freeboard-dashboard/README.md

-# Freeboard Dashboard + Seasocks WebApplication
+# Freeboard Dashboard + Embbedded WebApplication

 A damn-sexy, open source real-time dashboard builder for IOT and other web mashups.
 A free open-source alternative to Geckoboard. _from_ [freeboard.io](http://freeboard.io)